 For men: This means a suit, dress shirt, and tie, or slacks, dress shirt and tie, with a sports coat.
 Either should be worn with dark socks and dress shoes.

 For women: It means a pant or skirt suit with a blouse, or a dress skirt/slacks with a twinset, or with a blouse/sweater and jacket.
 Either ensemble should be worn with hosiery, and closed toe shoes.
 Women also have the option of a dress with a jacket, hosiery, and closed toe shoes.

 There may be some leniency and variation.
 For example, chinos may be acceptable for men, footwear may vary for women, and there may be days when business casual is fine.
 In general, though, it is always better to err on the side of conservative and formal when you begin a new position.

 When you're hired by a retail store, you should be given a copy or told about the dress code.
 Be sure to check the company dress code if you have any doubts about what to wear to work.

 Also, you can always ask your supervisor, store manager, or a trusted co-worker, if they think a particular item or style is appropriate or not to wear to work.

-When you are a new hire if you have any doubt about whether something is acceptable, go conservative over casual.
+As a new hire, if you have any doubt about whether a piece of clothing or outfit is acceptable, go conservative over casual.